earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

     gpa: float
 ~~~

 Next, let's define a `generate_roll_num()` function that returns a `roll_num` string.
-The returned string is nine characters long, the characters sampled at random from the `alphabet` of uppercase letters and the digits 0-9:
+The returned string is nine characters long, where the characters are sampled at random from the `alphabet` of uppercase letters and the digits 0-9:

 ~~~{.python caption="main.py"}
 import random